Chapter 2: Russia Frightens Europe—and Fulfills Bible Prophecy

 ihs Jane’s intelligence firm wrote shortly after the Khodorkovsky arrest, “[I]t is becoming clear that Russia is undergoing a profound political convulsion.
 This amounts to nothing less than the birth of the Second Russian Republic ….
 The new republic will continue to be a mixture of market and state-controlled economic forces.
 But it will be a country in which President Vladimir Putin controls both the political and economic levers of power.
 The Russian president has staged his own coup” (Nov.
 5, 2003).

-Those were very accurate statements!
+Those are very accurate statements!
 This article called Putin’s moves “the birth of the Second Russian Republic”!
 A new Russia has been born.
 Mr. Putin “staged his own coup”!
 He took over this new Russia.
 Now the world has another major reason to tremble!
 Russia is indeed “undergoing a profound political convulsion”—one that will convulse Europe and many other nations!

 Notice more of what Stratfor wrote after the 2003 election: “[T]hat is why the osce is getting nervous ….
 Putin is, first and last, a Russian nationalist, utterly pragmatic (or ruthless) in the tools he will use to strengthen the Russian state.
 He has greater power now than anyone in Russia since the collapse of communism.
 He can reshape the regime.
 Consequently, the osce and Europe are nervous about where Putin is taking Russia.
 They have every reason to be: Putin is slowly and systematically changing Russia’s direction.
 When Russia changes direction, the rest of Europe should indeed be nervous” (op cit).